Walk the Moon discography

 Following a year-long hiatus, the band's fourth studio album, What If Nothing, was released in November 2017 and debuted at number 40 on the Billboard 200.
 It contained the top ten Alternative Songs singles "One Foot" and "Kamikaze", the former of which peaked at number one on the chart for four consecutive weeks and was certified Gold by the RIAA.
 The song was also Walk the Moon's second entry on the Hot 100, reaching number 65.
 The band released "Timebomb" as a stand-alone single in 2019 and became Walk the Moon's seventh song to reach the top 20 on the Alternative Songs chart as lead artists, peaking at number 13.
-Following Ray's departure from the band in 2020, their fifth studio album, Heights, was released in November 2021.
+Following Ray's departure from the band in 2020, their fifth and final studio album, Heights, was released in November 2021.
 The lead single preceding its release, "Can You Handle My Love??", peaked at number six on the Alternative Airplay chart.